-While 46.5% of the total volume was southbound (the direction of vehicular traffic on this side of the road) and 53.5% was northbound over the one year, total aggregate pedestrian volume in both directions is used in this study.
-While some groups have reported errors in the range of 8-25% (15), comparisons against manual counts in this location conducted in summer 2006 resulted in 98% accuracy (16).
-It has been suggested that errors include missing two pedestrians walking side by side, but no problems with side by side walking were noted by field teams in 2006.
+While 46.5% of the total pedestrian volume was southbound (the direction of vehicular traffic on this side of the road) and 53.5% was northbound over the one year, total aggregate pedestrian volume in both directions is used in this study.
+Others have conducted a comparison of this type

 Weather data were downloaded from the National Climatic Data Center for the Edward F Knapp State Airport approximately 3 miles from the counting site.
 Hourly data were used to link to count information.
 In most cases, the hourly weather observation was recorded at 51 minutes after the hour which was mapped to the pedestrian count from the 51 minutes before until 7 minutes after the weather observation.
 When more frequent precipitation observations were recorded (about 65.8% of the hours had extra observations called special reports) the observations were aggregated to hourly totals.
 The following information was recorded and linked to the pedestrian counts based on time of day: temperature, relative humidity, depth of precipitation, and wind speed.

 Overall, the database is very complete and few missing values were present.
 A total of 21 hours of data during the year were missing relative humidity, while 4 were missing wind speed.
 Flags indicating trace precipitation were converted to zeros.
 The large number of blank precipitation records were converted to zero.
-Four days of missing data were present for a unusually large snow storm in February 2007.
-The range, mean and standard deviation for temperature, relative humidity, precipitation and wind speed are shown in Table 1.
+Four days of data were missing data during a unusually large snow storm in February 2007; the counter data was otherwise unedited.
+The range, mean and standard deviation for temperature, relative humidity, precipitation and wind speed are shown in

+Table 1.
 As the table illustrates, Montpelier experiences a wide range of temperatures and humidity.
 It would not be considered windy although it is important to note a reasonable proportion of the precipitation falls as snow or ice and wind is reasonably associated with these winter storms.